Smiling Man

 Smoking

-Smoking can negatively affect your overall dental health and ability to heal efficiently after receiving dental implants.
+Smoking has been shown to negatively affect your overall dental health and ability to heal efficiently after receiving dental implants.
 To minimize the risk of implant failure, we advise candidates to quit smoking or using other tobacco products a few months before implant placement surgery.

 Your gums must be in a healthy condition to support your new dental implants.
 If you are suffering from gum disease, we offer several periodontal treatments to restore your gum health and prepare your gum tissue for implants.